Soccer: Infantino says 32, 40 and 48-team World Cups on the table

 "There is a positive feeling around the council but the details are still to be elaborated, whether it's 40 teams, eight groups of five or 10 groups of four, or 48 teams with a playoff at the start," Infantino told reporters.
 "This is still very much a work in progress."

-Infantino said the standard of the tournament would not be affected by having more teams.
+Infantino said the standard of the tournament, which expanded to include 32 countries in 1998 and has remained the same since, would not be affected by having more teams.

 "I don't agree with diluting the quality," he said.
 "I would like to remind everyone that in the last World Cup, Italy and England were eliminated by Costa Rica."